 \subsubsection{Interacting binaries}

-For AGB stars the determination of dynamical masses is even more difficult due to the lack of double-lined eclipsing systems, and particularly with well determined orbital parameters.
-A useful type of systems is that of symbiotic binaries with a Mira type giant and a white dwarf or main-sequence star as a companion.
+For AGB stars the determination of dynamical masses is even more difficult due to the lack of double-lined eclipsing systems and of well-determined orbital parameters in general.
+A useful type of system is that of symbiotic binaries with a Mira type giant and a white dwarf or main-sequence star as a companion.
 But the dynamical data has to be supplemented usually with evolutionary tracks to determine the mass of the hot companion \citep{mikolajewska:2003}.
 It is also difficult to determine whether the star is an AGB or a very luminous RGB star, close to the RGB-tip.
-Well studied systems, double-eclipsing and therefore with inclinations above 70\textdegree\ with high probability of the giant being an AGB star are V1329 Cyg \citep{schild:1997,pribulla:2003}, with masses of $2.02\pm 0.41\,\msun$ and $0.71\pm 0.09\,\msun$ for the giant and hot compact stars respectively; FN Sgr \citep{brandi:2005,mikolajewska:2003} with $1.5\pm0.2\,\msun$ and $0.7\pm0.08\,\msun$, and AR Pav \citep{quiroga:2002, mikolajewska:2003} $2.5\pm0.6\,\msun$ and $1\pm0.2\,\msun$.
+There exist a number of well studied systems, which are double-eclipsing and therefore have inclinations above 70\textdegree, and where the giant being an AGB star is highly probable.
+Examples are V1329 Cyg \citep{schild:1997,pribulla:2003}, with masses of $2.02\pm 0.41\,\msun$ and $0.71\pm 0.09\,\msun$ for the giant and hot compact stars respectively, FN Sgr \citep{brandi:2005,mikolajewska:2003} with $1.5\pm0.2\,\msun$ and $0.7\pm0.08\,\msun$, and AR Pav \citep{quiroga:2002, mikolajewska:2003} $2.5\pm0.6\,\msun$ and $1\pm0.2\,\msun$.
 Mass determinations for these systems have much larger uncertainties than dynamical masses for other types of systems discussed above.